Follitropin alfa, lutropin alfa.

-In clinical trials, lutropin α in combination with follitropin α has been shown to increase the ovarian sensitivity to gonadotrophins.
-If an FSH dose increase is deemed appropriate, dose adaptation should preferably be at 7-14 day intervals and preferably with 37.5-75 IU increments using a licensed follitropin α preparation.
+In clinical trials, lutropin alfa in combination with follitropin alfa has been shown to increase the ovarian sensitivity to gonadotropins.
+If an FSH dose increase is deemed appropriate, dose adaptation should preferably be at 7-14 day intervals and preferably with 37.5-75 IU increments using a licensed follitropin alfa preparation.

-The following symptomatology may be observed in severe cases of OHSS: Abdominal pain and distension, severe ovarian enlargement, weight gain, dyspnoea, oliguria and gastrointestinal symptoms including nausea, vomiting and diarrhoea.
+The following symptomatology may be observed in severe cases of OHSS: abdominal pain, abdominal distension, severe ovarian enlargement, weight gain, dyspnoea, oliguria and gastrointestinal symptoms including nausea, vomiting and diarrhoea.

 Very rarely, severe OHSS may be complicated by pulmonary embolism, ischemic stroke and myocardial infarction.

 Excessive ovarian response seldom gives rise to significant hyperstimulation unless hCG is administered to induce ovulation.
-Therefore, in cases of ovarian hyperstimulation, it is prudent to withhold hCG in such cases and advise the patient to refrain from coitus or use barrier methods for at least 4 days.
-OHSS may progress rapidly (within 24 hrs to several days) to become a serious medical event, therefore patients should be followed for at least 2 weeks after hCG administration.
+Therefore in cases of ovarian hyperstimulation it is prudent to withhold hCG in such cases and advise the patient to refrain from coitus or use barrier methods for at least 4 days.
+OHSS may progress rapidly (within 24 hours to several days) to become a serious medical event, therefore patients should be followed for at least two weeks after hCG administration.

-To minimise the risk of OHSS or of multiple pregnancy (see text as follows), ultrasound scans, as well as oestradiol measurements, are recommended.
-In anovulation the risk of OHSS is increased by a serum oestradiol level > 900 pg/mL (3300 pmol/L) and by the presence of >3 follicles of ≥14 mm in diameter.
+To minimise the risk of OHSS or of multiple pregnancy (see as follows), ultrasound scans as well as oestradiol measurements are recommended.
+In anovulation the risk of OHSS is increased by a serum oestradiol level > 900 pg/ml (3,300 pmol/l) and by the presence of more than 3 follicles of 14 mm or more in diameter.

 The patients should be advised of the potential risk of multiple births before starting treatment.